Living in History

 A comprehensive network of public transportation connects you to the neighborhoods of Boston: the winding streets of the North End, the iconic brownstones of Back Bay and the South End, and the museums and cultural attractions of Fenway.
 Buses and trains bring you to cozy seaside villages from Cape Cod to Maine, ski slopes, forests, and scores of local cultural venues and historic sites.

 This preview video does not contain audio.

 Expanding Our Campus

-Scheduled to open in 2020, the state-of-the-art Science and Engineering Complex will expand Harvard's campus with an additional 500,000 square feet of classrooms, active learning labs, maker space, and common areas.
+Scheduled to open during the 2020-2021 academic year, the state-of-the-art Science and Engineering Complex will expand Harvard's campus with an additional 500,000 square feet of classrooms, active learning labs, maker space, and common areas.

 From libraries and research laboratories to our museums, everything needed during your intellectual journey is at your fingertips.

 From the Harvard Art Museums—contained in Renzo Piano's stunning building that is itself a work of art—to the natural beauty of the Arnold Arboretum, art, history, science, and culture are always on display at Harvard’s many museums.